Batman and Bat Family (Batman) | Allies | Rogues Gallery Part 1 (The Joker) | Rogues Gallery Part 2 | Rogues Gallery Part 3

 - Deadpan Snarker: A quintessential version of the Servile Snarker, bonus in that he's actually deadpan as the trope originally implied.

-- Like a Son to Me: Alfred gives a double moment with a single line; in "Old Wounds," at Dick Grayson's college graduation he says that Dick is like a second son to him.
+- Like a Son to Me: Alfred gives a double moment with a single line; in "Old Wounds" at Dick Grayson's college graduation, he says that Dick is like a second son to him.
 Alfred is childless: His first "son" is Bruce Wayne.

 - Mathematician's Answer: Played with.
 Alfred and Frederick, an old compatriot of his, had been captured and injected with Truth Serum.
 When the serum starts to take effect, Alfred seems to be drunk off it.
 When Red Claw asks, "What's the second password?", he replies "The lion and the unicorn..."
-Turns out Alfred was faking inebriation as the password was exactly what he said.
+It turns out Alfred was faking inebriation as the password was exactly what he said.

 - Neat Freak: When he and Bruce briefly visit some run-down movie-store, Alfred tries his finger on the counter, reproachfully looks at the dirt it comes up with and then proceeds to wipe the counter clean (well, cleaner) with a cloth.

 - No Hero to His Valet: While he remains unfailingly loyal through thick and thin, he also practically raised Bruce from childhood and taught him several of the tricks he would later come to use as Batman, with the result that he never fails to vocally criticize Batman to his face when he thinks it's needed and is practically the only person Batman cannot intimidate with his usual tricks.
+Alfred Pennyworth thinks you're being an ass?
+He'll let you know that.

 - Secret Keeper: To the Batfamily